 As the 10th-largest city in the United States, San Jose’s local news offerings are startlingly sparse.
 The Mercury News has reduced its staff reporters in recent years, even while buying out many of the surrounding community newspapers.
-Metro fills some of the holes in San Jose coverage, but as a , its scope is limited.
+Metro fills some of the holes in San Jose coverage, but as a free weekly , its scope is limited.
 Online publications like Patch have struggled with readership, and TV news outlets spread their resources across the entire Bay Area.
 All of this leaves Silicon Valley residents with few opportunities to read about local politics, community issues, and other important news affecting their lives.

 “It’s a news desert,” says Josh Barousse, who, with his wife, journalist Ramona Giwargis, launched a new, independent, online news outlet called San Jose Spotlight in January.
 Spotlight is based on a nonprofit model, with the goal of addressing the dearth of news in the South Bay by delivering “an alternate source for high-quality, reliable, and truthful news.”